Passport How It Works Compare Technology Team FAQ Contact Get in Touch

 written now

-MIRAS.ART is in active development — with two patents filed and technology published in peer-reviewed research.
-We are assembling our founding network of credentialed Curators (galleries, museums, auction houses) and institutional compliance partners across the EU, US and UK.
-Reach out to shape the future of art market compliance.
+MIRAS.ART is building the compliance infrastructure standard for art — with technology published in peer-reviewed research and IP protection filed.
+We are assembling our network of credentialed Curators (galleries, museums, auction houses) and institutional compliance partners across the EU, US and UK.
+Register for early access before AMLR enforcement begins.

-Request a Pilot → Book a Compliance Demo
+Request Early Access → Book a Compliance Demo

 MIRAS.ART